Metalab/mos/docs/THINGS.md

 $ curl https://metalab.at/things/usage/prusaxl -H "X-TOKEN: XXX" -XPOST -d 'user=luto&kind=LOGIN'
 ```

+`user` is a mos user/member, identified by their name, see `/keys/` endpoint.

 `kind` may be:

 * `LOGIN`, user started using a machine